MouseBiteLabs/Game-Boy-DMG-Color/DMGC-PWR-01/README.md

 The bottom half of the circuit is the entire buck-boost stage.
 I followed the TPS63070 datasheet for choosing values of the input and output capacitance, the inductor, and the feedback resistors.
 R8 and R9 set up a voltage divider for setting the output of the adjustable TPS630702 or TPS63070 – if the TPS630701 is used instead, which is the 5 V fixed output version, then R8 should be short circuited and R9 can be removed. **If you leave R8 and R9 at the values they are with the fixed 5 V chip, the output will shoot up to ~11V.
 I strongly recommend testing this power supply board separately from the rest of the system to ensure the 5 V output is correct and steady, without frying anything else downstream.**

-The buck-boost chip is activated when the EN pin is high.
-This pin is connected to the PSU_EN net, which is influenced by two chips – U3 (overvoltage protection) and U1 (undervoltage detection).
-If no errors are detected in the power supply, then PSU_EN will be pulled high to VCC once the power switch is turned on and C11 is charged up.
-If either an overvoltage on the 5 V line or an undervoltage on the battery supply is detected, the PSU_EN net is latched off until the power switch is cycled.
-The PSU_EN net is crucial for the proper operation of the power board, and will be explained in greater detail below.
+The buck-boost chip is activated when the EN pin is higher than 800 mV (there is an internal ~70 microsecond delay before activation after this voltage is reached).
+This pin is controlled by the PSU_EN net, which is influenced by two chips – U3 (overvoltage protection) and U1 (undervoltage detection).
+If no errors are detected in the power supply, then PSU_EN will pull up to VCC_SW.
+If either an overvoltage on the 5 V line or an undervoltage on the battery supply is detected, the PSU_EN net is pulled to GND and latched off until the power switch is cycled.
+R5, R12, and R13 set up voltage dividers that ensure if the EN pin passes 800 mV, the gate-source voltage on Q2 will be at least 2.4 V, meaning the latching circuit will be set up before the 5 V supply is generated (VGSth of Q2 is ~2.1 V, max).
+R13 also ensures the EN pin is pulled to GND when the power switch is off.
+Detailed operation on the PSU_EN net can be found below.

-It is important to keep the impedance on the VCC net to a minimum to prevent draining the batteries – therefore, all of the supervisory circuitry is only connected when the power switch is turned on, through the VCC_SW net.
-This is also crucial for resetting the latching circuit (detailed later).

 F1 is a 1 A fuse on the 5 V output, which in hindsight is probably overkill, since the CPU board has protections that will likely always trip first (the 1 A PTC specifically).
 When testing the PWR board, I shorted the 5 V supply to GND to see if the fuse would pop, and the PTC opened up first every time I tried.
 But, I have plenty of 1 A fuses lying around, so there’s little reason not to include it just in case, since the TPS63070 chips can output up to 3.6 A.